-This homemade Febreeze is full of natural ingredients to help your home smell fresh without harsh chemicals!
+This all natural homemade Febreze is full of natural ingredients to help your home smell fresh without harsh chemicals!
 Made with natural ingredients and essential oils it’s safe to use and smells awesome!

 I have a dog, and cats, and four men who live with me.
 Do you know what that means??
 Things in my house get stinky!!
 (I of course contribute nothing to the problem, I smell like roses and lilies all the time! 😉